-Quinoa lowered both blood triglycerides and free fatty acids, and had a smaller impact on blood sugar levels than gluten-free pasta, gluten-free bread and traditional bread (53).
+Quinoa lowered both blood triglycerides and free fatty acids.
+It also affected blood sugar levels to a lesser degree than gluten-free pasta, gluten-free bread, and traditional bread (

-It is higher in protein than similar foods, such as rice, corn and whole wheat (5).
+It’s higher in protein than similar foods, such as rice, corn, and whole wheat (

-As a gluten-free pseudocereal, quinoa is suitable for individuals who are intolerant or allergic to gluten, such as those with celiac disease (3).
+As a gluten-free pseudocereal, quinoa is suitable for people who are intolerant or allergic to gluten, such as those with celiac disease (3).

-Quinoa-based products are well received, and may therefore be a suitable dietary alternative to wheat, both in its original form and in products like bread or pasta (63).
+Quinoa-based products are well tolerated and may therefore be a suitable alternative to wheat, both in its original form and in products like bread or pasta (

-Quinoa is usually well tolerated and no existing data shows any adverse effects.
+Quinoa is usually well tolerated with no reported side effects.

 Similar to most other cereals and grains, quinoa contains phytates.

-Phytates may reduce the absorption of minerals like iron and zinc (3).
+These may reduce your absorption of minerals like iron and zinc (3).

 These effects can be reduced by rinsing and soaking quinoa before cooking.

-Bottom line: Quinoa is generally well tolerated, but it contains phytates and oxalates.
-They may reduce the absorption of minerals and contribute to kidney stone formation in some individuals.
+Quinoa is generally well tolerated but contains phytates and oxalates.
+These may reduce your absorption of minerals and contribute to kidney stone formation in some individuals.

-Quinoa is higher in nutrients than most other grains, and is also relatively high in quality protein.
+Quinoa packs more nutrients than most other grains and is relatively high in quality protein.